greenone092/greenone092.github.io/_posts/2021-02-06-applying-to-oxford-mathematics.md

 However, you should try to show them what you know or what you've been thinking first before asking.
 You would be able to show your thought process (which is ultimately what your tutors want to evaluate in the interview) and the tutors would be able to give you a better answer.

-#### Be thorough

-Since you would be stressed out during the interview, it's very easy to commit careless mistakes (copying wrongly, arithemetic errors ...).
-Taking your time is better than reaching the wrong conclusion and having to backtrack.
-Be throughough and write down or speak out everything.

 #### Predict what they would ask you

 Their first question they ask you might be very easy.
 While you are answering it, think about the complications they could throw at you.
 If they were asking about the $$n = 1$$ case, what about $$n = 2, 3 ...$$?
 Could you figure out a general solution?

-#### Don't brute force

-It usually doesn't work or they might ask you to stop doing it.
+Don't rely on brute force methods.
+Usually they won't work for larger cases or the tutors would just ask you to generalize the solution.

 #### What if the tutors say you're wrong?